Marcel the Shell with Shoes On & Infinitely Layered Glass Screens

 Again, I am reminded of the feeling that comes with sunglasses.
 The feeling of turning off your phone only to face the expansive buzzing beyond you.
 But the line between this fantasy and this reality is thin.
 It’s a pane of glass.
 A door.

 The fictionality of Marcel is vibrant when he is next to a spider in the garden.
-It makes me the bugs look weirder.
+It makes the bugs look weirder.
 It makes Dean look deranged.
 The human body clay-like, complicated, jerky.
 The rain thicker.
 I love that feeling.

 +